dahshury/python-whatsapp-bot/README.md

 6. **Frontend**:
    - The Streamlit application in `st_app.py` provides a graphical interface to:
       - Visualize the reservation calendar.
       - Manage reservations (create, update, delete).
       - View conversation histories.
       - Send manual messages via WhatsApp.
    - Authentication is handled in `frontend/__init__.py` using `streamlit_authenticator`.
+The credentials are stored in `users.yaml`.
+For more details, refer to [Streamlit Authenticator documentation](https://github.com/mkhorasani/Streamlit-Authenticator).

 7. **Automated Reminders**:
    - The `send_reminders.py` script periodically checks the database for upcoming reservations and sends reminders to users via WhatsApp.

+8. **Automated Database Backup**:
+   - The `sqlite_backup.sh` script creates a backup of the SQLite database to a remote google drive folder.

 ## Setup and Installation